 Funding for Affordable Housing

-Affordable housing is also a climate solution.
+Affordable housing is a climate solution.

 The Bay Area is suffering a severe affordable housing deficit, with tens of thousands of residents experiencing homelessness and millions more struggling to pay rent.
 We need more funding to address this crisis.
 In addition to the benefits for our rent-burdened and houseless neighbors, an infusion of funding for affordable housing through a regional housing measure would also have significant climate benefits, in particular by helping the Bay Area reduce our greenhouse gas emissions from transportation, California’s largest source of emissions.
 Read our analysis.